 One (1) Vote for Land Use and Planning Committee Chair

-One (1) vote for only one (1) Community Officer.
-This may either be a Community interest Community Officer or a Community Officer.
+One (1) vote for only one (1) At-Large Community Officer.

-4B.
-Each community interest Voting Member shall be entitled to cast one (1) vote for a community interest Community Officer candidate.
+5. Each Community Interest Stakeholder shall be entitled to cast one (1) vote for a Community Interest Community Officer candidate.

-4C.
-The Community Officer candidates with the thirteen (13) highest vote totals and the community interest Community Officer with the highest vote total shall be elected.
-EXCEPT, if there is no community interest candidate, the Community Officer candidates with the fourteen (14) highest vote totals shall be elected.
+6. The At-Large Community Officer candidates with the thirteen (13) highest vote totals and the Community Interest Community Officer with the highest vote total shall be elected.
+EXCEPT, if there is no Community Interest Community Officer candidate, the At-Large Community Officer candidates with the fourteen (14) highest vote totals shall be elected.

 Section 3: Minimum Voting Age

-Except with respect to a Youth Board Seat, a stakeholder must be at least 16 years of age on the day of the election or selection to be eligible to vote.
+A Stakeholder or Community Interest Stakeholder must be at least 16 years of age on the day of the election or selection to be eligible to vote.
 [See Admin.
 Code §§ 22.814(a) and 22.814(c)]

 Section 4: Method of Verifying Stakeholder Status